robbie-cahill/tunnelmole-client/README.md

 #### Starting tunnelmole using code
 First import `tunnelmole`.
 Both ES and CommonJS modules are supported.

-Importing as an ES module
+Importing `tunnelmole` as an ES module
 ```
 import { tunnelmole } from 'tunnelmole';
 ```

-Importing CommonJS module
+Importing `tunnelmole` as a CommonJS module
 ```
 const tunnelmole = require('tunnelmole/cjs');
 ```